 Chase Airline Transfer Partners

 - United – MileagePlus

 - IHG Rewards Club

-- Marriott Rewards
+- Marriott Bonvoy

-As a Visa Signature card, you’ll also receive purchase protections.
+As a Visa Signature card, you’ll also receive purchase protection.
 This provides a refund against damage and theft of an item within the first 120 days after purchase.
 There is also an extended warranty on items.